Weather News

 EF-2 tornado confirmed in Runaway Bay after Texas storms kill 2, displace families

-At least one tornado — an EF-2 in the Runaway Bay area in Wise County — has been confirmed from Saturday night’s severe storms in North Texas, according to the National Weather Service in Fort Worth.
+Two tornadoes — an EF-2 in the Runaway Bay area in Wise County and an EF-1 near Springtown in Parker County — have been confirmed from Saturday night’s severe storms in North Texas, according to the National Weather Service in Fort Worth.

 An NWS survey team determined the tornado that touched down in Runaway Bay had peak winds of 135 mph.
-Another survey team is looking at damage in the Springtown area in Parker County.
+Damage in the Springtown area was caused by another tornado with speeds up to 105 mph.

-In Runaway Bay, the tornado killed one person, injured six and displaced at least 20 families from damaged homes, according to Wise County Judge J.D.
+In Runaway Bay, the tornado killed one person, injured six and displaced more than 25 families from damaged homes, according to Wise County Judge J.D.
 Clark.

 Roads blocked by downed power lines, trees and other debris were restricting access to several damaged structures, and first responders were coordinating with utility providers to clear those hazards, Clark said Sunday morning.